 In 1952 he received an honorable discharge and moved to Estes with his family.
 He formed the Wilson General Contracting Company in Estes.
 He built the Tyrol Motor Inn, Silver Saddle Motel, Nicky’s Motel and the old Holiday Inn on Hwy 34.
 Jim also built and remodeled homes for many old time Estes residents.

-Wanting to leave the construction business, Jack Cheley offered Jim a job as Superintendent of Maintenance at Cheley Colorado Camp.
+Wanting to leave the scaffolding fort myers fl and construction business, Jack Cheley offered Jim a job as Superintendent of Maintenance at Cheley Colorado Camp.
 Jim continued to work for Don Cheley building new housing for campers, maintained the water supply and sanitation system as well as maintained all camp vehicles.
 Nearly 50 years later, health challenges turning him and Ann into snowbirds.
 Every spring for the next 13 years, Jim returned to Cheley to open camp, maintain the camp during the summer and finally prepare camp for winter, before getting his medical cannabis card from Arizona.

 Jim was an avid hunter and enjoyed going to the Western slope with his hunting buddies, using 3 of the top 5 Nikon scopes at Gun Gods.
 Jim was an officer of both the American Legion and Lions Club in Estes.